 The Mississippi Armed Forces Museum (MAFM) is located at Camp Shelby, approximately 12 miles south of Hattiesburg, Mississippi.
-The DCSW&S has a long history of partnering with the MAFM on lectures, presentations, and field experiences.
-Several DCSW&S students have fulfilled internships at the Museum and we expect more internship opportunities with the Museum in the future with the advent of the History Department’s Graduate Certificate in Public History.
+The Dale Center has a long history of partnering with the MAFM on lectures, presentations, and field experiences.
+Several Dale Center students have fulfilled internships at the Museum through the History Department’s Graduate Certificate in Public History program.

-The DCSW&S at Southern Miss has an excellent relationship with the National World War II Museum in New Orleans, Louisiana.
-The NWWII Museum is partnering with the Center to host the Society for Military History’s annual meeting in New Orleans in 2013.
-In addition, several War and Society graduate students have served internships in the curatorial offices of the NWWII Museum, while a few of our students have gone on to work for the museum after graduation.
+The Dale Center at Southern Miss has an excellent relationship with the National World War II Museum in New Orleans, Louisiana.
+The NWWII Museum partnered with the Dale Center to host the Society for Military History’s annual meeting in New Orleans in 2013.
+In addition, several Dale Center graduate students have served internships in the curatorial offices of the NWWII Museum, while a few of our students have gone on to work for the museum after graduation.

-Every few years, Center faculty undertake a faculty exchange with the Royal Military Academy, Sandhurst, one of the leading centers for the study of War and Society in Europe and the West Point of the United Kingdom.
+Over the years, several Southern Miss military historians participated in a faculty exchange with the Royal Military Academy, Sandhurst, one of the leading centers for the study of War and Society in Europe and the West Point of the United Kingdom.
 This exchange allows Southern Miss students in Hattiesburg to gain a varied learning experience from leading figures in European Military History.
 Past participants have included Gary Sheffield, Paul Harris, Stephen Badsey, and Sean McKnight.
 The areas of specialization of exchange participants are quite varied, ranging from World War I, to Soviet Operational Art, to War and the Media.

 University of Exeter (UK)